Thinking about moving to Maine? Here’s why you should

 Lewiston/Auburn are “twin cities” on either side of the Androscoggin River and this area is the second most populated in the State.
 It is just an hour’s drive to the ocean to the East, and mountains to the West, so if you like to be slightly more remote than in Portland, but still close to amenities, this is your place.
 Augusta is the Maine State Capitol and is busy with policy-making, and also has a growing downtown scene as highlighted in a recent article in Down East Magazine.

 The northernmost city in what we call “Central Maine” is Bangor, the home of the “marginally famous” Bangor Police Department, their unique Facebook page, and the world renowned Duck of Justice (oh, and Stephen King.)
 Near Bangor, in Orono, is the largest campus of the University of Maine with over 11,000 students.
 The further north you go, the less expensive homes are.
-Bangor is ideal for cost of living while still being close to education, health care, and shopping options.
+The Bangor area is ideal for cost of living while still being close to education, health care, and shopping options.

 Challenges in Central Maine are few, but would include remoteness from large cities, and a tendency to get more snow and blustery weather than in Southern Maine.